wtsi-hgi/irobot/README.md

 have the necessary access to the requested resource, a `403 Forbidden` response will be returned.

-### Precache Failure

-If the constraints of the precache are impossible to satisfy (e.g., trying to fetch a data object that's bigger than the precache), then a `507 Insufficient Storage` response will be returned.

 ### Data Object Endpoint

 iRobot exposes a single, parametrised endpoint at its root, taking the